miekg/learninggo/basics.md

 we want to print the number of days in December: `fmt.Printf("%d\n", monthdays["Dec"])`

-If you are looping over an array, slice, string, or map a, `range` (((keywords, range))) clause will help you again, it returns the key and corresponding value with each invocation.
+If you are looping over an array, slice, string, or map a, `range` (!keywords, range) clause will help you again, it returns the key and corresponding value with each invocation.

 {callout="//"}